-- Where the emergency arises as a result of a natural disaster, Victoria's Department of Treasury and Finance (DTF) can, depending on the scale and the impact, provide Natural Disaster Financial Assistance to help ease the financial burden experienced by affected municipal councils.
-Further details can be found at www.dtf.vic.gov.au/Victorias-Economy/Natural-disaster-financial-assistance - DTF, the Department of Premier and Cabinet (DPC) and Emergency Management Victoria (EMV) will coordinate a request to the Australian Government to approve funding under the Natural Disaster Relief and Recovery Arrangements, to share the cost of significant emergencies.
-The State's eligible costs under these arrangements can include grants and assistance paid to individuals and households, primary producers, small businesses and not-forprofit organisations and reimbursement provided to local councils and Catchment Management Authorities for particular relief and recovery activities and the restoration of essential public assets. - The State Relief and Recovery Manager can coordinate a whole of Victorian Government funding submission for consideration by the Expenditure Review Sub Committee of Cabinet.
+- where the emergency arises as a result of a natural disaster, Victoria's Department of Treasury and Finance (DTF) can, depending on the scale and the impact, provide Natural Disaster Financial Assistance to help ease the financial burden experienced by affected municipal councils, Catchment Management Authorities and State Departments and Agencies.
+Further details can be found at www.dtf.vic.gov.au/Victorias-Economy/Naturaldisaster-financial-assistance - DTF, the Department of Premier and Cabinet (DPC) and Emergency Management Victoria (EMV) will coordinate a request to the Australian Government to approve funding under the Natural Disaster Relief and Recovery Arrangements, to share the cost of significant emergencies.
+The State's eligible costs under these arrangements can include grants and assistance paid to individuals and households, primary producers, small businesses and not-forprofit organisations and reimbursement provided to local councils and Catchment Management Authorities for particular relief and recovery activities and the restoration of essential public assets.